DataAnalyticsinStudentHands/DASH-Documentation/Code Development/Java Backend/Hibernate-And-DataSources.md

 </bean>
 ```

 This bean references a JNDI name that is declared in *context.xml*.
-In order to change the database being used by an application, you must change the information in *context.xml*
+In order to change the database being used by an application, you must change the information in *context.xml*.
+This will change the database targeted by the `EntityManager` instances created by the `EntityManagerFactory`, and will also change all other database references such as authentication.

 ###hibernate.hbm2ddl.auto
 This *hibernate.hbm2ddl.auto* property is used to select a database initialization option.
 Hibernate has the ability to automatically generate a database schema based on your entity mappings during initialization.
 Be careful with this property as it can potentially cause data loss.
 This property has 5 potential values, defaulting to *none*.